 It seems that the goal in doing so was to primarily boost brand awareness (86%) and improve brand advocacy (69%), reveals the research.

 When deciding who to work with, marketers at multinational brands deemed the quality of followers “very important” (96%).
-Meanwhile, credibility and reputation of the influencer were also critical for the majority of the respondents (93%).
+Meanwhile, the credibility and reputation of the influencer were also critical for the majority of the respondents (93%).

 Concerns about the risks involved in influencer management were focused around four key areas, with consumer trust and blurred lines cited as “very concerning” and “concerning” by 64% of respondents.
 The other three were legal and financial risks (60%), reputational risks (64%), and brand safety risks (59%).